Universal, Accessible Design

 The National Association of Home Builders (NAHB) created a specific course of study for it’s members that addresses how to design and build to not only address these issues but to also be beautiful too.

-Here at SandStar Remodeling both our owners, Jim Sanders, Pres and Larry Sandles, VP have completed the Certified Aging in Place Specialist (CAPS) certification.
+Here at SandStar Remodeling our owner, Jim Sanders, President, has completed the Certified Aging in Place Specialist (CAPS) certification.

 When designing new homes or renovating existing homes SandStar uses a variety of products and building techniques to achieve a universally accessible home including but not limited to: